13 Ways to Score Free Stuff on Amazon — And Not Just From Product Reviews

 There are a couple ways to get free Kindle books on Amazon.
 If you’re already a Prime Member, the First Reads program entitles you to one free Kindle book a month.
 Even if you don’t have Prime, you can use First Reads to pay just $1.99 for one book a month.
 Plus, you have access to thousands of free Kindle books in the company’s library.

 If audio books are more your speed, Amazon offers a free 30-day Audible trial.
-This includes one credit for a free audiobook that you get to keep after the trial is over.
+This includes one credit for a free audiobook (two for Prime members) that you get to keep after the trial is over.

-If you’re expecting a new baby, sign up with Amazon Registry for a free gift with goodies for the newborn and parents, with a value of up to $35.
+If you’re expecting a baby, sign up with Amazon Registry for a free welcome box gift with goodies for the newborn and parents, with a value of up to $35.
 The program also has a wedding registry which offers “bonus gifts” for the couple.